 One of the many benefits of living in the Albany area is first hand access to the many public parks in the Capital Region that you can enjoy no matter the season.
-In the summertime, these New York State Parks that are filled with endless outdoor recreational opportunities like hiking, sports, swimming, and picnicking.
+In the summertime, these New York State Parks are filled with endless outdoor recreational opportunities like hiking, sports, swimming, and picnicking.
 And in the wintertime, many of these parks offer trails to delight cross-country skiers and snowshoers (in addition to providing ample snow space for snow angels and snowman building)!

 5 Great Public Parks Near Albany NY